Grant Assist Program Peer Review

 - Insight Development Grant

 - Partnership Development Grant

 Social sciences and humanities researchers applying as principal investigators to other external funding agencies are encouraged to contact the Grant Assist Program for possible peer review of their applications.

 Please check the Deadlines page for peer review requests and submission dates for each competition.

-Matching of applicants with peer reviewers for the IDG 2019 applications will begin in the second week of December 2018.
+Matching of applicants with peer reviewers for the IG 2019 applications will begin in late-August.

 Scroll below for details of the review and submission process

 If you have trouble with the request form, check that you are logged in with your UAlberta CCID.
 IF you are still having a problem, please send an email to the Grant Assist Program by the required deadline, with the subject heading "Peer Review Request" and including the following information (it is preferable that you copy & paste the questions below into the body of an email, and then intersperse your answers):